 Common tactics used by cybercriminals to hack Instagram accounts include social engineering and phishing methods.
 Here are three tactics you should be aware of:

-In the copywriting scheme, fraudsters impersonate Instagram team members and reach out to Instagramers claiming they’ve violated copyright infringement laws.
+In the copyright infringement scheme, fraudsters impersonate Instagram team members and reach out to Instagramers claiming they’ve violated copyright infringement laws.

 Users are provided with a link to solve the issue.
-But, instead of going to a legitimate page, users are redirected to a phishing site that collects their username and password data as soon as they attempt to log in.
+But, instead of going to the real Instagram page, users are redirected to a lookalike phishing site that collects their username and password data as soon as they attempt to log in.

 Cybercriminals also use the verified badge scheme to gain access to their victims’ accounts.
 Verified badges appear on accounts that Instagram has reviewed to show that they’re legitimate.